 You don’t need fame to be an amazing author.
 I know that doesn’t necessarily feel that good, but I just want to tell you.
 Writing is about YOU, and if you enjoy writing, then keep writing!!!!!!!!!!!!!!!

-I’ve had writers block many times!
-One thing that helps me is to take a walk (anywhere!) to get some inspiration.
+I’ve had writer’s block many times!
+One thing that helps me is taking a walk (anywhere!) to get inspiration.
 Even walking through my kitchen can spark an idea! -Christine, 10, NY

 I’ve been struggling with procrastination a lot lately.
-I always feel like there is something better to do, or I’m just not in the mood for doing homework.
+I always feel like there is something better to do, or I’m just not in the mood to do homework.
 I get so many school assignments each week that I’m overwhelmed.
-Can I have some advice please? -Procrastinating, 12, Uzbekistan
+Can I have some advice, please? -Procrastinating, 12, Uzbekistan

 Your Advice for Procrastinating: